Standish Neighbourhood Plan – The Final Plan

 Protect valuable green spaces that could be under threat of development in the future

-Create a new park in the village centre
+Create better sporting and leisure factilities in a park on The Rec in the village centre

 Improve existing recreation areas, parkland and open space